 My name is Pauline Lu and I am 31 years old.
-For the last two years, I've been working at Narrative Content Group, an Atlanta-based company, as a designer and animator.
+For the last several years, I've been working at Narrative Content Group, an Atlanta-based company, as a designer and animator.

 As a kid, I was always drawing and more interested in arts and crafts than anything else.
 That transitioned into my interest in drawing and designing on the computer later on.
 I was lucky to have good guidance, classes and resources in the arts available at my high school.
 As I learned more about the avenues for a creative career, I decided that this was what I had to do.